YSKAA423/Diamond_Price_Predictor_FastAPI_Docker/README.md

   ```bash
   uvicorn Fast-API_Model_Usage.py:app --host 0.0.0.0 --port 8000
   ```
-  Or simply run the code in any IDE of choice.
+  Or simply run the code in any IDE of choice after installing all necessary libraries.

 - Access the API at `http://localhost:8000`.